Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 :: Progress: [81630/81630] :: Job [1/1] :: 480 req/sec :: Duration: [0:02:13] :: Errors: 0 ::
 ```

 The directory was blocked, however the tester was able to access it by abusing tomcat path normalisation.
-This feature normalises URL paths, however by entering a the Tomcat path parameter character ";".
-The Nginx reverse proxy will not normalise the path therefore the requested page will be served.
+This feature normalises URL paths, however by entering the characters "/test/..;/" the Nginx reverse proxy will not normalise the path correctly and parse "../" therefore the requested page will be served therefore by entering the URL "https://seal.htb/manager/test/..;/html" the server will actually return "https://seal.htb/manager/html" bypassing the restriction.
+This works to access the manager page however requires more work to upload a ".war" file.
+The tester had to intercept the post request with burp suite and change the post URL to the bypass the address with the double period and a semicolon.
+The Tomcat service has the ability to

-By entering the URL "https://seal.htb/manager/test/..;/html" the server will actually  return "https://seal.htb/manager/html" bypassing the restriction.
-This works to access the manager page however requires more work to upload a war file.
-The tester had to intercept the post request with burp suite and change the post URL to the bypass the address with the double period and a semicolon
+image of burp request ----------------------